The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 Due to the refinements in $\S3.4$, ${\sim} 5,000$ sources out of the ${\sim} 166,000$ sources were assigned to a different broad class.
 Of these, ${\sim}1,800$ variables were reclassified as eclipsing binaries, with the vast majority being reclassified as EW binaries.
 Reclassifications to and from the broad classes RRAB and RRC/RRD are also common, with the vast majority being RRAB variables reclassified as RRD variables.
 Examples of these reclassified sources are shown in Figure \ref{fig:fig21}.

-The Gaia DR2 $M_G$ vs. $G_{BP}-G_{RP}$ color-magnitude diagram for all the sources in the training sample is shown in Figure \ref{fig:fig22}.
+The Gaia DR2 $M_G$ and $W_{RP}$ vs. $G_{BP}-G_{RP}$ color-magnitude diagrams for all the sources in the training sample are shown in Figure \ref{fig:fig22}.
 We have sorted the variables into groups to highlight the different classes of variable sources after refinement.
-To highlight the variable types other than the red giants and Mira variables, we show the same color-magnitude diagram in Figure \ref{fig:fig23}.
+To highlight the variable types other than the red giants and Mira variables, we show the same color-magnitude diagrams in Figure \ref{fig:fig23}.
 Using the same color scheme, the combined Wesenheit $W_{JK}$ PLR diagram for the periodic variables in our training sample is shown in Figure \ref{fig:fig24}.

 In Figure \ref{fig:fig25}, we show the distribution of RR Lyrae, $\delta$ Scuti and Cepheid variables in the Gaia DR2-2MASS $G_{BP}-G_{RP}$ vs $J-K_s$ color-color diagram.
 The locus of Cepheids (both classical and Type II) is sharp and near $G_{BP}-G_{RP}{\sim}0.5$.
 There is some overlap with the RR Lyrae locii.
 RRC, DSCT and HADS variables are typically bluer in their $G_{BP}-G_{RP}$ colors than RRAB variables.
 The locus of HADS variables is slightly different from that of the DSCT variables.